junqiuzhang/vue-virtualized/README.md

 1. vue-virtualized only support vue3, using jsx grammar.
 2. vue-virtualized only support virtualize list, not support virtualize table.
 3. vue-virtualized use renderItem function to render list items.
-4. vue-virtualized use renderCount to determine if list updates are needed.
+4. vue-virtualized use reRenderCount to determine if list updates are needed.
+5. vue-virtualized use preRenderPageCount to control the number of pre-rendered pages.

 ### example